 7. Security and Paranoia

 I vividly remember the first time I arrived to Lima and my mother-in-law urged me to put my purse on the floor of the car “because they will break the window and steal it”.
 Great for a first impression!
-Since then, I have learned to never part with my belongings and keep them around my shoulder or on my lap at all times.
+Since then, I have learned to never part with my belongings and keep them around my shoulders or on my lap at all times.

 8. Personal space